600SF - arc.jpg

 A 400 square foot community butterfly garden can be built for $280.
 If you and three friends can pitch in $70 each, you can start a garden at your public school.
 In this article, we'll show you step-by-step exactly how to build a community garden with drought-tolerant, butterfly-attracting plants that require no soil amendments or expensive irrigation setup that can break (or cost money for water).

+Your $70 creates a permanent space in the community, with perennial plants that come back every year, getting bigger each year, and open to everyone in the community who needs a space for nature therapy.
+That's probably one of the best ways to invest $70 into your community.
 This community garden will be home to 40 plants that are native or very well adapted to our hot and dry DFW summers.
 The ongoing cost of maintaining the garden will be minimal.
 With no irrigation system needed (that could break and require repairs), and no watering bills, the only ongoing cost of the garden is a bit of spring and fall maintenance of the plants.
 At Soils Alive, we offer PTA members who volunteer at a school garden $120/year in savings on our lawn care services.

 What You'll Need